Hanjian

-In China, the word hanjian (漢奸 (汉奸, Hànjiān, han-chien)) is a pejorative term for those seen as traitors to the Chinese state and, to a lesser extent, Han Chinese ethnicity.
+In China, the word hanjian (漢奸 (汉奸, Hànjiān, han4-chien1)) is a pejorative term for those seen as traitors to the Chinese state and, to a lesser extent, Han Chinese ethnicity.
 The word hanjian is distinct from the general word for traitor, which could be used for any country or ethnicity.
-As a Chinese term, it is a digraph of the Chinese characters for "Han" and "traitor".
-Han is the majority ethnic group in China; and Jian, in Chinese legal language, primarily referred to illicit sex.
-Implied by this term was a Han Chinese carrying on an illicit relationship with the enemy.
-Hanjian is often worded as "collaborator" in the West.
+As a Chinese term, it is composed of the Chinese characters for "Han" and "traitor".
+In Chinese legal language, it could also refer to illicit sexual relations; implied by this term was a Han Chinese carrying on an illicit relationship with the enemy.
+Hanjian is often worded as "collaborator" or "collaborationist" in the West.